Resolving Galactic binaries in LISA data using particle swarm optimization and cross-validation: Conclusions

 We have presented a new method, \fitalgoname, for resolving Galactic binaries in LISA data and have quantified its performance on LDC1-4 and (modified) MLDC3.1 data.
 Our results affirm the validity of the iterative single source estimation and subtraction approach for the LISA multi-source resolution problem.
 The principal novel features of \fitalgoname are the use of PSO for maximization of the \fstat, fast template generation using undersampling, and mitigation of spurious sources using a cross-validation scheme.
 We also showed that the trade-off between the detection rate and the depth of the search can be tuned using different combinations of the cuts used for extracting reported sources from the initial set of identified ones.

 Inspection of the residual left from the subtraction of reported sources shows that it is possible to reach the instrumental noise floor for frequencies $\gtrsim 4$~mHz.
-This bodes well for the extraction of non-GB sources in this frequency band although an actual test must await future work.
-Increased confusion noise below $4$~mHz precludes reaching the instrumental noise floor but the residual power still remains substantially lower than that of the data down to $\simeq 1$~mHz.
+Increased confusion noise below $4$~mHz precludes this but the residual power still remains substantially lower than that of the data down to $\simeq 1$~mHz.
+We envision \fitalgoname to be a part of a hierarchical analysis pipeline where it will be applied to the residual after subtracting louder signals, such as massive black hole binaries, from the data.
+Provided such signals are reduced below the GB confusion noise, \fitalgoname can take over and find resolvable GBs.
+However, quantifying the effects of weaker non-GB sources left behind in the data on a pure GB search pipeline, such as \fitalgoname, remains an open question.
+The ability to reach the instrumental noise floor above $4$~mHz bodes well for the extraction of non-GB sources in this frequency band although an actual test must await future work.

 The performance of \fitalgoname in terms of the number of reported sources, the detection rate, and differences between the parameters of confirmed and true sources is comparable to state-of-the-art methods.
 There remains substantial scope for improvements, ranging from minor, such as how PSO handles the search over the sky (currently treated as a box instead of a sphere), to major, such as supplementing iterative single source fitting with a global one that fits multiple sources simultaneously.
+The latter is also required to address a current limitation, namely, error estimates for the parameters of individual reported sources.
+Since the errors arise not only from instrumental or confusion noise but also from the presence of other resolvable sources, a global fit analysis is required.
 We also need to go beyond our current, empirically obtained, understanding of cross-validation and find out how to better control its performance.

 With significantly improved runtimes in the future, it will become possible to characterize the performance of \fitalgoname on an ensemble of realizations of the GB population.
 This will, in turn, enable a statistically rigorous study of the effect of different combinations of cuts on detection rates and search depths.